-The New Hampshre Ski Club was originally established as an adjunct of the New Hampshire College Alumni Association, now Southern NH University.
+The New Hampshire Ski Club was originally established as an adjunct of the New Hampshire College Alumni Association, now Southern NH University.
 The original trips were annual alumni events organized by Ken Preve in his capacity as Alumni director.
 The first trips were only Friday to Sunday weekend bus trips to Canada’s Eastern Provinces and Laurentians.
 On those trips we stayed in Sherbrooke and skied Mt Bromont, Orford or Sutton and Owls Head.
 Next the bus trips were expanded to 3 days and soon we ventured to stay in Montreal to ski Bromont, Tremblant and Owls Head.
 The village at Tremblant did not exist at that time, so we had to ski from the south side of the mountain.
 At that time there were between 40 and 80 alumni and friends who participated in the weekend trips.
-In the late eighty’s we began traveling to Quebec staying at the Concord and taking in Le Carnival, at that time we only skied Mt.
+In the late eighty’s we began traveling to Quebec staying at the Concord and taking in Le Carnival.
+At that time we only skied Mt.
 St Anne, until we discovered Le Massif.
-As Quebec trips continued we stayed at Mt St. Anne; and in later years we stayed at Le Frontenac.
+As Quebec trips continued, we stayed at Mt St. Anne, and in later years we stayed at Le Frontenac.

-In 1992 Ken Preve, still Alumni director at NH College, and with the assistance of Hank Croteau, who became the clubs first president, Tom Space and Victor Snowdon decided to organize the New Hampshire Ski Club.
-The purpose of the club was to promote skiing and provide the synergy of a large organization that could negotiate discounted ski passes.
-Initially the club met at the “Granite St. Bar & Grille, now Jillian’s.
+In 1992, Ken Preve, still Alumni director at NH College, and with the assistance of Hank Croteau who became the clubs first president, Tom Space and Victor Snowdon decided to organize the New Hampshire Ski Club.
+The purpose of the Club was to promote skiing and provide the synergy of a large organization that could negotiate discounted ski passes.
+Initially the Club met at the Granite St. Bar & Grille, which became Jillian’s, and now the The Foundry is at that site.
 The first meetings generated interest of some 60 to 100 skiers, consisting of both alumni and friends.
 We soon out grew Granite St and moved to the old function room in the barn at the Derryfield Country Club.
-We were then meeting the second Wednesday every month Sept to May, and the club grew to several hundred members.
-In 1994 the club took its first major trip out west, to Whistler.
+We were then meeting the second Wednesday every month September to May, and the Club grew to several hundred members.
+In 1994, the Club took its first major trip out west, to Whistler.
 The trip was so successful the destination was repeated 2 or 3 times.
 Over the next several years western ski destinations included Jackson Hole, Lake Louise, and in the late nineties we began traveling to Europe.

-In 1997 Ken left NH College and negotiated separating the club from NH College.
-At that time the club consisted of some 600 to 800 members.
+In 1997, Ken left NH College and negotiated separating the Club from NH College.
+At that time the Club consisted of some 600 to 800 members.
 Season startup meetings in September were attended by as many as 285 members eager to sign up for the destination trip of the coming season.
-Over the next few years under Ken’s stewardship as Executive Director the club continued to grow.
+Over the next few years under Ken’s stewardship as Executive Director the Club continued to grow.
 At this point in time, up to 100 members were participating in ski racing at Pat’s Peak.
 Racing, chaired by Brent Siveright, consisted of 4 to 6 teams having fun racing Thursday nights from January to March.
-At Ken’s demise in May of 2000 club membership stood at over 800 members.
+At Ken’s demise in May of 2000, Club membership stood at over 800 members.